dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

       title: Social Cannabis, Louisville
 ---

-**<a href="/assets/letter.pdf">This is my letter</a>**, to the City Council.
+**I'm in favor of the amendment** allowing cannabis sales at E. 104th & Tower Rd.

-I'm in favor of the ammendment.
-But I'm not yet convinced that Social Cannabis can deliver the promised "premium", up-scale interior and experience.
+**But I'm not convinced that Social Cannabis can deliver** the promised "premium" _(source: appplicant presentation)_ build-out.
 I'd like for Social Cannabis to show us what they can do.
+Here's **<a href="/assets/letter.pdf">my original letter</a>** to the City Council.

+## Compare others to Social Cannabis locations:

-## Elegant Denver-Area Dispensaries
+### Elegant Denver-Area Dispensaries

 <div class="gallery">
   {% for image in page.images.other %}